varjolab/ProteoGyver/README.md

 These commands may need sudo depending on the system.
 PG updater is used to generate a database.
 Due to possible licensing issues in the future, a production ready database is not provided.
 A small test database is provided, and that works well with the example files that can be downloaded from the PG interface.

 Build the main docker image.
-This will take approximately 20 minutes, mostly due to R requirements being built.
+This can take up to an hour, mostly due to R requirements being built.
+Removing the need to compile so much is on the TODO list.
 ```
 docker build -t proteogyver:1.0 -f dockerfiles/dockerfile .
 ```